Worm moon is back: When to enjoy its peak of bright rotundness

 This will be the second closest full moon to Earth this year, at 222,081 miles away.
 April marks the closest moon, nudging by Earth at 221,851 miles away.

+VIDEO: Florida is home to a live bald eagle cam, 25.05 inches

-Whether the March moon is a super moon depends on whom you ask.
+Whether the March moon is a super moon depends on who you ask.

 While NASA only considers the very closest full moon of the year as super, astrophysicist Fred Espenak gives the lofty title to full moons that come within 90 percent of the closest approach to Earth.